Dog breeds starting with the letter “W”.

 1. Welsh Corgis are one of the oldest dog breeds in the world.

-9. Welsh Corgis come in two varieties – Pembroke and Cardigan – which are distinguished by their size and coat color.
+12. Welsh Corgis come in two varieties – Pembroke Welsh Corgis and Cardigan Welsh Corgis – which are distinguished by their size and coat color and tail.
+Pembroke Welsh Corgis are typically smaller than Cardigan Welsh Corgis, and they have a docked tail.
+Cardigan Welsh Corgis have a long tail that is not docked.

 How Does A Welsh Corgi Dog Interact With People?